JanHerca/urantiapedia/input/markdown/en/Innerface/Vol7/Innerface_vol7_5.md

 It appears that the revelators were required to provide a framework of knowledge about Paradise, the Central Universe, the heavenly hierarchy, the universes, our own solar system, and the development of  intelligent life and human society on our own planet, all so that we could better understand our place in the overall scheme of things.
 (1260) But they were not allowed to tell us what we did not know pre-1934.

 Working under this restriction placed the revelators in an extraordinarily difficult position.
-They could not complete their task satisfactorily—except they used "fill" material that would serve the purpose, even though not correct.
-We now know that they obtained this "fill" from the speculations of contemporary scientists—among them Moulton, Jeans, Chamberlin and Geoffreys.
+They could not complete their task satisfactorily—except they used “fill” material that would serve the purpose, even though not correct.
+We now know that they obtained this “fill” from the speculations of contemporary scientists—among them Moulton, Jeans, Chamberlin and Geoffreys.

-A comparison of what they gave us with that  from modern science tells us that, despite the inconsistencies, the value of their account as a "universe frame" (1260) for understanding our universe careers remains quite undiminished.
+A comparison of what they gave us with that  from modern science tells us that, despite the inconsistencies, the value of their account as a “universe frame” (1260) for understanding our universe careers remains quite undiminished.

 But it does add a new dimension.
 It will prevent any realistic, long term use of the revelation as a fundamentalist icon of infallibility.
 And it may yet prove to be the catalyst that unlocks the fossilization process in so many moribund minds among the Urantia movement's bureaucracy.